Keep it Simple – What is Mental Health First Aid?

 Where’s My Certificate?

 All certificates for MHFA England courses are issued by MHFA England.
-AJMH will process the paperwork as soon as is reasonably practicable – please allow up to six weeks for MHFA England to issue you with your certificate.
+AJMH will process the paperwork as soon as is reasonably practicable – please allow up to four weeks for MHFA England to issue you with your certificate.
 If you have not received your certificate after this time, or you require a replacement certificate, MHFA England contact details for these issues can be found on their FAQs page.